Budddy/exst/Experiments/README.md

 2. The script executes clasp to get the time and clasp parameters
 3. The script executes exst to generate the extended parameters
 4. The script generates the tree-width with htd
-5. The script combines the statistics into the Stats.csv file
+5. The script combines the parameters into the Parameters.csv file

 ## File structure
 - Folders: